bsegovia/dx11-intro/README.md

 Two outputs are supported:

-* \'normal\' where you can also hot-reload the shaders
+* normal where you can also hot-reload the shaders

-* \'minified\' where everything is packed with crinkler and useless code removed
+* minified where everything is packed with crinkler and useless code removed

 Everything was rushed so expect bugs everywhere.